 - Make sure that your partner is hard before attempting to put the condom on.
 Putting a condom on a flaccid penis is like trying to put a wet noodle through a pin hole.
 It’s not gonna work.

 - Put the condom on way before your partner’s penis gets anywhere near your vagina.
-This will be the most effective in preventing the exchange of bodily fluids, and keeping his pre-cum totally away from your lady bits.
+This will be the most effective in preventing the exchange of bodily fluids, and keeping their pre-cum totally away from your lady bits.

 - The condom will be rolled up into a ring shape.
 Using your finger, before putting it on, gently unroll it a teeny tiny bit to figure out which way is the correct way to put on the condom.

-- Many condoms come lubricated, but if not (or even if it does), it’s a good idea to put a drop or two of water-based lube inside to help the condom slide on, and also give additional sensation to your man.
+- Many condoms come lubricated, but if not (or even if it does), it’s a good idea to put a drop or two of water-based lube inside to help the condom slide on, and also give additional sensation to your partner.

-- Still holding the tip of the condom, unroll it over his penis completely, until it can not be unrolled any more.
+- Still holding the tip of the condom, unroll it over their penis completely, until it can not be unrolled any more.
 Avoid tearing the condom with your fingernails, a ring, a bracelet, or anything else that might be sharp.

 - Smooth out any air bubbles, and double check to make sure there’s enough room at the tip, and for the condom to move around and give slightly.
 If it is too tight, it may break.